killermann/facilitator-cards/content/cards/silent-reflection.md

 ---

-With several prepared questions, instruct the group to write the each question down, then tell them you'll give them a few minutes to answer them.
+With several prepared questions or prompts, instruct the participants to write each one down on a sheet of paper.
+Then give them a few minutes to silently answer them in writing.
 The answers can be collected, or shared with other participants, or not.
-Just let the participants know your intentions before they write.
+State your intentions for sharing before they start writing.